andwilson36/Weather_Dashboard/README.md

 # Weather_Dashboard
 This weather dashboard will take input from users choice of city and display the next five days forecast including, temperature, wind speed, humidity and UV index.
-It keeps track of the five most recently searched cities.
+It keeps track of the five most recently searched cities you searched.

 Link to the website: https://andwilson36.github.io/Weather_Dashboard/